 The Virtues Project began in Canada in 1991; the founders wanted to do something to counter a growing trend of violence in high schools and colleges in North America.
-The founders saw a need for a multicultural resource that would help young people find their inner strength and goodness.
-After much study of the worlds' wisdom traditions, virtues were identified as a common theme.
-The Family Virtues Guide was written, and The Virtues Project born.
-It is an independent NGO - not affiliated with any government, corporate, educational, or religious organization.
+They saw a need for a multicultural resource that would help young people find their inner strength and goodness.
+After much study of the worlds' wisdom traditions, virtues were identified as a common theme, and The Virtues Project was born.
+It quickly spread around the world as an independent NGO - not affiliated with any government, corporate, educational, or religious organization.

-Examples are: Parenting Life-skills Courses, Character Education Initiatives, Positive Cultural Change, Violence Prevention and Intervention, Transformation of Bully Behaviour, Community Building, Leadership Development and Facilitator Training and Personal Growth Retreats.
+Examples are: Parenting Life-skills Courses, Character Education Initiatives, Positive Cultural Change, Violence Prevention and Intervention, Transformation of Bullying Behaviour, Community Building, Leadership Development, Facilitator Training, and Personal Growth Retreats.

-Virtues Project Presentations can take the form of an inspirational keynote for a conference, a series of community development workshops for a group in crisis, an ongoing character education program within a school, corporate leadership training, or a personal development retreat for couples or individuals.
+Virtues Project Presentations can take the form of an inspirational keynote for a conference, a series of community development workshops for a group in crisis, an ongoing character education program within a school, corporate leadership training, or personal development retreats.